GSoC'21: Introduction at Matplotlib- 4 mins

-New Feature labels, I realised a pattern - most related issues were unattended.
+New Feature labels, I realised a pattern - most Mathtext related issues were unattended.

 To make it simple, Mathtext is a part of Matplotlib which parses mathematical expressions and provides TeX-like outputs, for example:

 I scanned the related source code to try to figure out how to solve those Mathtext issues.
-Eventually, with the help of maintainers reviewing the PRs and on GitHub issues/pull requests and on the Gitter channel, I was able to get my initial PRs merged!
+Eventually, with the help of maintainers reviewing the PRs and a lot of verbose discussions on GitHub issues/pull requests and on the Gitter channel, I was able to get my initial PRs merged!

 Learning throughout the process